makbar2/makbar2.portfolio.io/README.md

 # Akbar Anwar – Developer Portfolio

-A responsive, static portfolio website built with HTML5 and CSS3 to showcase my projects and skills in software development.
+A responsive, static portfolio website built with HTML5 and CSS3 to showcase my projects and skills.
 ## ✨ Features
 - Responsive design for mobile, tablet, and desktop
 - Semantic HTML structure for accessibility and SEO